 The Health & Safety Executive recommend that to comply with the regulations an inspection and testing schedule must be implemented at all workplaces.

 Insurance Companies are increasingly requiring evidence that electrical installations to Public, Commercial and Industrial locations are safe environments, i.e. ‘fit for purpose’.

 All installations will deteriorate/degrade with use and age.
 This process is often accelerated by ‘DIY’ additions/extensions that may NOT have been carried out to IEE (IET) Wiring Regulations.

 Government statistics say that on average 10 people die and about 750 are seriously injured in accidents in the home involving unsafe electrical installations.

-An Electrical Installation Condition Report (previously known as a Periodic Inspection) is an inspection of the condition of an existing electrical installation, to identify (in order of priority) any deficiencies against the National Safety Standard (EAWR 1989, BS 7671:2008:Amd.1-2011) for electrical installations.
+An Electrical Installation Condition Report (previously known as a Periodic Inspection) is an inspection of the condition of an existing electrical installation, to identify (in order of priority) any deficiencies against the National Safety Standard (EAWR 1989, BS 7671:2018) for electrical installations.

 Not just a visual inspection but a full inspection and testing of the system

 - Identifies if any electrical circuits or equipment are overloaded